 A limited number of Pier restaurants, shops, and attractions will be open

 Due to the limited operating hours and limited number of guests allowed on the Pier at any one time, some businesses may be operating shorter hours, have limited services available, or may be closed altogether.
 Guests expecting to visit a specific business during this limited phase are encouraged to contact that business directly to confirm their hours and offerings.

 Lot 1 North at 1550 Appian Way, also known as “the beach lot”, reopened to the public on Monday, July 20th.
 Guests are encouraged to consider public transportation, such as the Metro Expo Line or Big Blue Bus that stop just a few blocks away from the Pier.

 When planning your visit, be sure to check back here for updated information on operating hours and operations.
 You can also learn more about the Pier’s limited operation and enhanced safety measures on the City’s website, santamonica.gov.
 If you have additional questions please check out our Frequently Asked Questions below.
 If you still can’t find answers to your questions, you can always contact us.

 Is the Santa Monica Pier Open?

-Yes – the Santa Monica Pier has reopened for guests, but the Pier’s hours are limited.
-At this time, the Pier will be open 10 AM – 8 PM daily.
+Yes – the Santa Monica Pier has reopened for guests.
+On August 24th, the Pier’s hours were extended to 10 AM – 8 PM to 24 hours.

 What are the hours for the Santa Monica Pier?